 - 2nd/3rd year written essay/oral presentation towards your degree

-send me an email with 3 different days/times when you could join me in my office to discuss feasibility.
-For the summer internship/project, I expect that you will have contacted your College and other pertinent financial sources to support you economically during this experience.
-Oxford Zoology does not support summer internships by undergraduate students who are not supported appropriately.
+send me an email with three different days/times when you could join me in my office to discuss feasibility.
+For the summer internship/project, please contact your College in a first instance as well as other pertinent financial sources to support you economically during this experience.
+Oxford Biology does not support summer internships by undergraduate students who are not receiving at least the minimum Oxford wage.

 Non Oxford-based undergraduate students: